joskolenberg/jory-docs/resources/docs/2.0/installation.md

 <a name="install"></a>
 ## Install
-You only need to pull the package in using composer.
+Pull the package in using composer.
 ```shell script
 composer require joskolenberg/laravel-jory
 ```